Sophrosyne895/Sophrosyne895/README.md

 ### Hi there 👋

 I'm currently working on learning HTML/CSS and creating a site for my own personal use.
-As I learn, I plan on creating more pulic-facing content.
+As I learn, I plan on creating more public-facing content.

 <!--
 **Sophrosyne895/Sophrosyne895** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.